EvernodeXRPL/evernode-sdk/hotpocket/tutorial-readreq.md

 Read requests are a user input/output mechanism that operates on a single HotPocket node.
 They do not have the overhead of operating across the entire cluster for consensus verification.
 In read requests, user inputs are processed only by the node that the input was sent to, and the output is sent back to the user immediately.
 The benefit is the lesser wait time compared to consensus-based input/output at the expense of cluster-wide consistency.
 Because read requests are not subjected to consensus, the smart contract is not allowed to perform any writes to [state](concepts.md/#state) during processing of read requests.

+**Security consideration:** Read requests bypass consensus and are processed on a single node which could be compromised.
+You should not use read requests to retrieve sensitive data that could be manipulated by a single compromised node.
+It offers a peformance boost at the expense of security and consistency so you should use this feature with care.

 ## Smart contract readonly mode

 Let's modify our smart contract with following `if..else` block to support read requests.